gknam/pubmed-top-authors/README.md

    `cd pubmed-top-authors`

-4. Change the default python version to 3.4
+4. Change the default python version to 3.7

-   `sudo ln -sfn python3.4 /usr/bin/python`
+   Open `~/.bashrc`.
+In the file, set `alias python` to `python3.7`.
+   After the update, you should see `alias python=python3.7`

 5. Install required packages